Mikaela-D/Digital-Rain-Project/_posts/2025-03-08-digital-rain.md

 ### Testing Function

 I added a simple testing function testSimulateRainfall to test that the simulateRainfall function works correctly.
-In the test, I call simulateRainfall with specific parameters that I set in the testSimulateRainfall function.
+In the testSimulateRainfall function, I call simulateRainfall with specific parameters that I set.
-I make the test function work by commenting out the simulateRainfall function in main.pp and adding testSimulateRainfall instead.
+I make the test function work by commenting out the simulateRainfall function in main.cpp and adding testSimulateRainfall instead.

 Test.h File
 ```cpp